Nuclear Production of Hydrogen

 Hydrogen has the potential to play an important role as a sustainable and environmentally acceptable energy carrier in the 21st century.
-This report describes the scientific and technical challenges associated with the production of hydrogen using heat and/or electricity from nuclear power plants, with special emphasis on recent developments in high-temperature electrolysis and the use of different chemical thermodynamic processes.
-Economics and market analysis as well as safety aspects of the nuclear production of hydrogen are also discussed.
+Since natural sources of pure hydrogen are extremely limited, it is necessary to develop technologies to produce large quantities of hydrogen economically.
+The currently dominant technology for producing hydrogen is based on reforming fossil fuels, a process which releases greenhouse gases.
+Hydrogen produced by water cracking, using heat and surplus electricity from nuclear power plants, requires no fossil fuels and results in lower greenhouse gas emissions.
+This conference proceedings presents the state of the art in the nuclear production of hydrogen and describes its associated scientific and technical challenges.

 Nuclear Production of Hydrogen